 MFA in Public Action

-Beginning in the fall of 2018, the Center for the Advancement of Public Action at Bennington College offers a Master of Fine Arts in Public Action.
-This highly selective graduate degree program is designed to give accomplished artists working as agents of social change the time, space, and focus to conduct research and develop new work.
+The Master of Fine Arts in Public Action is a highly selective graduate degree program, designed to give accomplished artists working as agents of social change the time, space, and focus to conduct research and develop new work.

-In a supportive and challenging environment, candidates collaborate with expert faculty members and other students, including undergraduates, to deepen their artistic passions and to hone their skills.
-MFA in Public Action students have full access to the College’s outstanding facilities: the Center for the Advancement of Public Action, an expansive Visual and Performing Arts facility including 3D printers, laser cutter, computers with a myriad of software, woodshop, metal shop, printmaking facilities, and multiple other venues (including theaters, galleries, the student center, and outdoor spaces) to accommodate their creative endeavors.
+In a supportive and challenging environment, fellows collaborate with expert faculty members and other students, including undergraduates, to deepen their artistic passions and to hone their skills.
+MFA in Public Action fellows have access to the College’s outstanding facilities whenever possible, in consultation with the faculty in the discipline of spaces or materials they are requesting.

-The curriculum for the MFA in Public Action is largely self-directed: candidates work closely with faculty to design an education plan that best suits their individual strengths, interests, goals and creative process.
+The curriculum for the MFA in Public Action is largely self-directed: fellows work closely with faculty to design an education plan that best suits their individual strengths, interests, goals and creative process.

-The application essay describing a candidate’s experience in the field and goals for their time at Bennington serves as an outline for initial discussions with a faculty advisor.
-During the first term, each candidate works with an advisor to further design a plan of study.
+The application essay describing a fellow’s experience in the field and goals for their time at Bennington serves as an outline for initial discussions with a faculty advisor.
+During the first term, each fellow works with an advisor to further design a plan of study.
 Throughout the two years, each student will meet regularly with an advisor and have ongoing access to the teaching faculty.